-Moving 4th Into Engineering
+Moving 4th into Engineering

-Each spring, the Institute for Complex Engineered Systems (ICES) hosts Moving 4th Into Engineering, an engineering outreach event.
-Approximately 25 fourth-grade students from various Pittsburgh area schools are invited to visit Carnegie Mellon's campus and participate in a full day of science activities.
-This program provides the students with an interactive introduction to the exciting world of engineering.
+Each spring, the Engineering Research Accelerator hosts Moving 4th into Engineering, an engineering outreach event.
+Approximately 40 fourth-grade students from area schools are invited to visit Carnegie Mellon's campus and participate in a full day of engineering activities.
+This program provides the students with an interactive introduction to the exciting world of engineering and exposes them to fun and educational, hands-on activities geared toward their age and ability level.
 Through various experiments and exercises, students learn how engineering plays a part in many of the ordinary things they see every day.

 PROGRESS: Program for Research & Outreach on Gender Equity in Society

 The tendency for women to negotiate less than men is a current and persisting problem, even among young college-aged women and those in business schools today.
 Unless society makes changes to the way we socialize our children and change our attitudes to allow women to be more direct in asking for what they want, this problem will continue to have an adverse impact on women for decades to come.
 Targeted programs that seek to educate women and girls about this issue and teach them to negotiate effectively can have a very tangible impact on their well-being.
-Furthermore, raising awareness of a critical gender biases that create long term inequities can be instrumental in societal change.Email: firstname.lastname@example.orgPhone: (412) 268-8650 Fax: (412) 268-5338
+Furthermore, raising awareness of a critical gender biases that create long term inequities can be instrumental in societal change.

-Robotics Education Lab
+Robotics Education Laboratory

 The Robotics Education Lab is a central resource to support courses and individual projects.
 Equipment includes manipulators, mobile robots, electronics & mechanical fabrication benches, Lego, a video editing workstation, machine vision systems and more.

 Anyone affiliated with CMU and interested in robotics is welcome.
 Stop by and see what the lab has to offer.
-Lab address: Newell-Simon Hall 3206 x8-5561.Contact: Greg ArmstrongEmail: firstname.lastname@example.orgPhone: (412) 268-2007
+Lab address: Newell-Simon Hall 3206 x8-5561.Contact: Greg Armstrong

-Strong Women Strong Girls
+Strong Women, Strong Girls

 Strong Women, Strong Girls is a group-based mentoring program that uses the study of contemporary women role models, mentoring relationships between college-aged women and girls in grades 3-5, and activities focused on skill-building, to help enhance the lives of at-risk girls.
 Through building positive self-esteem and skills for life-long success, Strong Women, Strong Girls is working to strengthen the futures of all women and girls involved in the program.
 Approximately 25 women at Carnegie Mellon serve as mentors for over 70 girls in the Pittsburgh area.
 Carnegie Mellon partners with five different local elementary schools and community centers as programming sites.
 Each week, smaller teams of mentors travel to the sites to engage and work with the girls.